 From Kittredge to Balch

 The Kittredge women finally sold their lots to Albert Balch on July 18, 1946, after holding the properties for nearly forty years.
-The property was on the east side of 35th Ave NE from NE 80th to 82nd Streets, not including the site of Wedgwood Presbyterian Church at the corner of NE 80th.
+Their properties were on the east side of 35th Ave NE in the block from NE 80th to 82nd Streets, not including the site of Wedgwood Presbyterian Church at the corner of NE 80th.
 Balch then platted the area on the east side of 35th Ave NE as Balch’s Wedgwood Park, for another group of houses.

 The Kittredge-to-Balch transaction did not include the present site of Wedgwood Presbyterian Church at 8008 35th Ave NE.
 The house of the previous owner, Andrew Larsen, was on that corner which he had owned since the early 1900s.
 In the 1940s the church purchased the site of Larsen’s house and planned to build their new building, to move their church from its previous location at the corner of NE 95th Street.

-Since the properties sold to him by the Kittredge sisters were on the arterial 35th Ave NE, Balch built commercial buildings there.
+Since the properties sold to him by the Kittredge sisters faced the arterial 35th Avenue NE, Balch built commercial buildings there.
 He wanted Wedgwood to have a range of services including stores and offices, so he built a row of medical-dental buildings.
-The buildings on that block were designed by Grainger & Thomas, the same architectural firm Balch had worked with for the original plat of Wedgwood houses in the early 1940s.
+The buildings were designed by Grainger & Thomas, the same architectural firm Balch had worked with for the original plat of Wedgwood houses in the early 1940s.
 The medical-dental buildings were constructed in the period 1948-1952.